 After the just-as-scary climb back down the bell tower, we walked along the water for about 20 minutes to the marina, where turning around, we had a great view of the old town across the water!
 We got dinner at a restaurant right next to the marina and then wandered up to a park just behind the marina.

 Then we walked back into town to find the bus station and headed back to Trogir for the night!
-More on Trogir coming soon!
+More on Trogir in this post!